-Table 2-2 lists additional requirements for hosting the CP server.
+Table 2-3 lists additional requirements for hosting the CP server.

-Table 2-2 CP server hardware requirements
+Table 2-3 CP server hardware requirements

-Hardware required Description Disk space To host the CP server on a VCS cluster or SFHA cluster, each host requires the following file system space: 550 MB in the /opt directory (additionally, the language pack requires another 15 MB) 300 MB in /usr 20 MB in /var 10 MB in /etc (for the CP server database) See "Disk space requirements" on page 37.
-Storage When CP server is hosted on an SFHA cluster, there must be shared storage between the nodes of this SFHA cluster.
+Hardware required Description Disk space To host the CP server on a VCS cluster or SFHA cluster, each host requires the following file system space: 550 MB in the /opt directory (additionally, the language pack requires another 15 MB) 300 MB in /usr 20 MB in /var 10 MB in /etc (for the CP server database) Storage When CP server is hosted on an SFHA cluster, there must be shared storage between the nodes of this SFHA cluster.
 RAM Each CP server requires at least 512 MB.
-Network Network hardware capable of providing TCP/IP connection between CP servers and VCS clusters (application clusters).